rickhazey-censys/censys-definitions/README.md

 # censys-definitions
 Censys internal Protobuf objects

+## Just build
+If you just need to build an updated protobuf without pushing up a new egg, just run `docker-compose up`.

 ## Regenerating
 Only do this on OS X in a clean Python 2.7 virtualenv.